-Describe where personnel would be accommodated.
+Describe where personnel should be accommodated.
 In particular, describe and illustrate the number, size, locations and management of any workers camps or villages.
-The consequent impacts of constructing new or expanded accommodation should be addressed in the appropriate sections of the EIS even if the accommodation will be operated by a contractor.
+The consequent impacts of constructing new or expanded accommodation should be addressed in the appropriate sections of the EIS for both resident and non-resident workers, even if the accommodation should be operated by a contractor.